githubwua/wua-kb/note/stackoverflow.md

 }

 SpaceShip falcon = new SpaceShip();
-// The following falcon.accelerate() will end up falcon.accelerate() again based on the definition above.
+// The following falcon.accelerate() will end up calling falcon.accelerate() again based on the definition above.
-// Every call generates another new call, resulting in an infinite loop. falcon.accelerate();
+// Every call generates another new call to itself, resulting in an infinite loop. falcon.accelerate();

 ```